Synthetic Regressing Control

 \section{Empirical Studies}

-In this section, we conduct extensive Monte Carlo simulation studies to assess the performance of various methods, finding where and how the SMC estimator performs compared to existing estimators, and subsequently we perform an empirical analyse on a real dataset to examine the behavior of the SMC method.
+In this section, we conduct extensive Monte Carlo simulation studies to assess the performance of various methods, finding where and how the SRC estimator performs compared to existing estimators, and subsequently we perform an empirical analysis on a real dataset to examine the behavior of the SRC method.